Pawsitive Pooches

 4. If an owner agrees to surrender the dog, act immediately and have a preprinted contract in hand.
 Something as simple as X owner name, agrees to surrender X dog breed and name, to X your name.
 An example relinquishment form for download is available to the left.
 Have them sign and date.
 Keep the copy for proof of relinquishment.

-5. Once you get a surrendered dog into your custody getting the pooch ready for a new home or foster home is next in order.
-It is best to already have a good 501c3 rescue group lined up that has agreed to take the pup, but most of the time, these hard working rescue groups are packed to the brim.
+6. Once you get a surrendered dog or cat into your custody getting the pooch ready for a new home or foster home is next in order. as mentioned above, it is always best to already have a good 501c3 rescue group lined up that has agreed to take the pup, but most of the time, these hard working rescue groups are packed to the brim.
 If you can find a good foster home the chances of getting a rescue group to help are more likely.
-Regardless, immediately place an ID tag on the collar of the new dog with your cell number listed.
+Regardless, immediately place an ID tag on the collar of the new dog with your cell number listed or write your phone number on the collar using a permanent marker.
 If no rescue groups or shelters can help, you have your work cut out.
-You may need to research local behavior trainers that utilize positive training techniques if the dog needs help with manners.
+You may need to research local behavior trainers that utilize free-free positive training techniques if the dog needs help with manners.
 Be sure that vaccinations are up-to-date (ask for vet records from previous owner if possible).
 And prior to placement, spaying or neutering is a must!
 In many areas there are low cost spay & neuter options for rescued dogs and cats.
 Have the pooch groomed or at least provide a bath.
 A nice smelling dog is a lot more enticing than a smelly dog.
 A colorful bandana is a cute touch.

-8. Be sure to do a pre-adoption home visit!
+9. Be sure to do a pre-adoption home visit!
 This will give you a feel for how comfortable the potential family is with having a new pooch in their home.
-You will also see how the family members (be sure to meet with the entire family!) interact with the pooch...loving, aloof, too rough, too stern, etc. Ask to see where the dog will sleep, stay when no one is home, check backyard for secure fencing, look for stake in ground around a mud hole (proof of a previously chained out dog), if they have other animals, look for water bowls, see how rescue dog interacts with their current dogs and cats.
+You will also see how the family members (be sure to meet with the entire family!) interact with the pooch...loving, aloof, too rough, too stern, etc. Are young kids pulling tails or crawling all over the dog or cat?
+Ask to see where the new dog or cat will sleep, stay when no one is home, check backyard for secure fencing, look for stake in ground around a mud hole (proof of a previously chained out dog), if they have other animals, look for water bowls, see how the rescue dog interacts with their current dogs and cats.
+See the "Important Tips" tab on this website for guidance on how to properly introduce a new dog or cat to a house dog or cat in the home.
 Do not leave the rescue dog at the home unless you are totally comfortable and have completed a contract.
 It is always ok to think about a decision versus making a bad decision.
-Possession is 9/10's of the law.
-Once they have the dog in their possession, it will be hard to get the dog back.

-9. You need a good contract!
+10. You need a good contract!
 Refer to the sample rehoming contract available for download on this page.
-Always include a clause allowing you to get the dog back should there be any type of breach in agreed upon care.
+Always include a clause allowing you to get the dog back should there be any type of breach in agreed upon care, which is very rare.

 “Humanity's true moral test, its fundamental test…consists of its attitude towards those who are at its mercy: animals.”